-- capital gains distributions from mutual funds. - assets subject to anortization and accretion of premiums and discounts. - receipts from the ets s ch as mortgage pools that include both a return of principal and an income payment. - depleting assets such a mineral interests. - trustee and related ses.
+- capital gains distributions from mutual funds. - assets subject to amortization and accretion of premiums and discounts. - receipts from assets such as mortgage pools that include both a return of principal and an income payment. - depleting assets such as mineral interests. - trustee and related fees.

-The broader the range of investment options managed by a bank's trust department, the more issues may arise regarding allow on a principal and income in that account.
-The "Unique and Hard-to-Value Assets" booklet of the C. mptroller's Handbook focuses on this issue in the context of mineral interests and that the bank is the context of mineral interests and the bank is such as the context of mineral interests.
+The broader the range of investment options managed by a bank's trust department, the more issues may arise regarding allocation of principal and income in that account.
+The "Unique and Hard-to-Value Assets" booklet of the Comptroller's Handbook focuses on this issue in the context of mineral interests and timber holdings.

-Many trusts include specific authorization to invade that principal in order to provide certain benefits to, or to maintain the lifestyle of, specific bench viaries.
-Particularly in a low-interest-rate environment, when the actual income of a trust may be far less than originally anticipated, the trustee may be required to spend do in principal to fulfill the trust's requirements.
+Many trusts include specific authorization to invade trust principal in order to provide certain benefits to, or to maintain the lifestyle of, specified beneficiaries.
+Particularly in a low-interest-rate environment, when the actual income of a trust may be far less than originally anticipated, the trustee may be required to spend down principal to fulfill the trust's requirements.

-State principal and income statutes and trust documents inch asing y recognize the difficulty in providing income to current beneficiaries while preserving principal for remaindermen.
-As part of the evolving concepts of prudent investing and maximizing that return for a trust, many states provide trustees with discretionary authority to invest the assets of a trust to benefit the remaindermen (seeking long-term appreciation of trust principal) while paying current income beneficiaries a set percentage of the trust.
+State principal and income statutes and trust documents increasingly recognize the difficulty in providing income to current beneficiaries while preserving principal for remaindermen.
+As part of the evolving concepts of prudent investing and maximizing total return for a trust, many states provide trustees with discretionary authority to invest the assets of a trust to benefit the remaindermen (seeking long-term appreciation of trust principal) while paying current income beneficiaries a set percentage of the trust.
 This authority can result in the trustee paying out not only current income but also a portion of the trust corpus to income beneficiaries.
 A trust payout in the 3 percent to 5 percent range to current beneficiaries is frequently referenced as an economically sustaining, long-term arrangement in which current income beneficiaries realize benefits from the trust without imperiling future payouts to the remaindermen.